A Primer on Security of Quantum Computing Hardware: Security issues in quantum computing

 \subsection{Adversarial output manipulation}

-In \cite{upadhyay2023trustworthy}, the authors discuss a security risk associated with the use of third-party service providers and untrusted vendors in quantum computing.
-They propose an attack model in which less-trusted service providers can pose as trustworthy and tamper with the results, leading to sub-optimal solutions being reported to users.
-To demonstrate the impact of this tampering, the authors run a simple program on tampered and non-tampered hardware and compare the probability distributions of basis states.
-They report (Fig. \ref{fig:snp2}) that as the tampering coefficient (t) increases, the probability of the correct output '111' decreases while the probability of erroneous outputs increases.
+An attack model in which less-trusted service providers can pose as trustworthy and tamper with the results, leading to sub-optimal solutions being reported to users, has been proposed \cite{upadhyay2023trustworthy}.
+To demonstrate the impact of this tampering, a simple program has been run on tampered and tamper-free hardware and the probability distributions of basis states have been compared.
+It has been reported (Fig. \ref{fig:snp2}) that as the tampering coefficient (t) increases, the probability of the correct output '111' decreases while the probability of erroneous outputs increases.
 In practical scenarios, the user is reliant on the sub-optimal output of the tampered quantum computer since the correct solution to the optimization problem is unknown.
 Fig\ref{fig:snp} illustrates the proposed attack model.
-The authors assume that the adversary a) has access to the measured results of the program run by the user and b) does not manipulate the quantum circuit to avoid suspicion.
+It has been assumed that the adversary a) has access to the measured results of the program run by the user and b) does not manipulate the quantum circuit to avoid suspicion.
 However, while measuring the qubit lines, the adversary introduces random bit flip errors or the attack in a more targeted tampering is more strategic in nature, focusing on specific qubit lines.